developerworks/rust-config-tree/README.md

 `config/<root_config_name>/` using the selected file name.
 If a path is provided, only its file name is used.
 If no output file name is provided, it writes `config/<root_config_name>/<root_config_name>.example.yaml`.
-Add `--schema <path>` to bind TOML and YAML templates to a generated JSON Schema set without adding a runtime `$schema` field.
+Add `--schema <path>` to bind TOML, YAML, JSON, and JSON5 templates to a generated JSON Schema set.
 This also writes the root schema and section schemas to the selected schema path.

 `config-schema --output <path>` writes the root Draft 7 JSON Schema and section schemas.
 If no output path is provided, the root schema is written to